Long Canyon Road is a challenging drive in Utah

-Long Canyon Road is an epic adventure located in Grand County, in eastern Utah, in the western United States.
+Long Canyon Road is an epic adventure located in Grand County, in the US state of Utah, in the western United States.
 The road is truly dangerous.
-High-clearance 4WDs are recommended, but any high-clearance vehicle is acceptable.

 How long is Long Canyon Road?